OCA/web/web_widget_product_label_section_and_note_name_visibility/readme/DESCRIPTION.md

-This module unifies the product and name into a single column, making it more user-friendly and space-saving.
+This module extends the Odoo feature introduced in V18 to allow the user to decide whether to show or hide the product name in the description.